 These Pepperoni Soft Pretzels have a delicious buttery flavor, topped with pepperoni and cheese and are reminiscent of the Auntie Anne’s mall pretzels we always loved to treat ourselves to!
 They are keto friendly, made with mozzarella, cream cheese, and almond flour along with some seasonings to boost the flavor!

 Are you drawn into the temptation of Auntie Anne’s pretzel shop when walking the mall?
 I know the aroma alone makes me want to stop, but for the most part, I walk right on by.
-Now I won’t have to feel so bad about walking on by because I have found a soft pretzel recipe that I can make right at home!
-Keto friendly, with a delicious buttery flavor.
-I even added pepperoni to replicate one of our favorite flavors from Auntie Anne’s!
+Now I won’t have to feel so bad about walking on by because I have a soft pretzel recipe that I can make right at home!

 Thanks for stopping by today and joining the Sunday Supper group in honoring T.R.
 I hope you will print out this recipe to make and then scroll on down to see what everyone else has contributed to this event!